openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

 Training
 *********

-1. You need to choose, which action classification model we want to train.
+1. You need to choose, which action classification model you want to train.
 To see the list of supported templates, run the following command:

 .. note::